UnePatate5010/UnePatate5010/README.md

 ### Hey !
-You're here on my GitHub profile, have a look !
+You're here on my GitHub profile, have a look!

-I'm a computer science student at Enseirb-Matmeca, a french engineering school.
+I'm a computer science student at Enseirb-Matmeca, a French engineering school.
 I will upload here random personal or school projects.
-Feel free to check out everything that might catch your interest !
+Feel free to check out everything that might catch your interest!

 <h3 align="left">Badges:</h3>